kelloggm/run-dljc/README.md

    `no-literal-securerandom-exact-cmd.sh` is a no-arguments script that serves as an example of how to use `wpi-many.sh`.

+The log files for each project are placed in a results directory.
+Each log file will either indicate the reason that WPI could not be run to completion on the project or include all the checker invocations that were used during WPI on that project.
+The log file for a succesful run indicates whether the project was verified (i.e. no errors were reported), or whether the checker issued warnings (which might be true positive or false positive warnings).

 3. Use `summary.sh` to summarize the logs in the output results directory.
-Use its output to guide your analysis of the results of running `wpi-many.sh`: you should manually examine the results of any project that appears in the "for manual inspection" list it produces.
+Use its output to guide your analysis of the results of running `wpi-many.sh`: you should manually examine the log files for the projects that appear in the "results available" list it produces.
 This list is the list of every project that the script was able to successfully run WPI on.
-Each log file will include all the checker invocations that were used during WPI on that project.
-The log indicates whether the project was verified (i.e. no errors were reported), or whether the checker issued warnings (which might be true positive or false positive warnings).

-4. (Optional) Fork repositories and make changes (e.g., add annotations).
+4. (Optional) Fork repositories and make changes (e.g., add annotations or fix bugs).
 Modify the input file for wpi-many.sh to remove the line for the original repository, but add a new line that indicates the location of both your fork and the original repository.